Spectral insights into active matter: Exceptional Points and the Mathieu equation: Introduction

-With this work, we want to elucidate some recent numerical results by \citeauthor{kuerstennumerical}~\cite{kuerstennumerical} from the perspective of exceptional points.
+We rephrase the results for the free two-particle dynamics as a consequence of the exceptional spectrum of the one-particle Fokker-Planck operator.
 Crucially, this analysis is applicable both for small and large activity.
-In that work, Kürsten sought to understand the critical scaling relations between the critical coupling $\Gamma_c$ and activity $\Pe$, $\Gamma_c\sim \Pe^{\gamma}$with $\gamma \approx 2/3$, that were observed by \citeauthor{zhao2025}~\cite{zhao2025} for a novel high-activity transition in agent-based simulations of metric-free aligning self-propelled particles.
-This criticality had been previously missed due to the way the parameter space was explored.
-The seemingly robust scaling relation is fairly remarkable.
-While scaling relations and critical exponents are ubiquitous in equilibrium critical phenomenology, such relations are rare in active systems and the origin of the simple rational exponent is unclear.
-Kürsten performed a ring-kinetic closure of the metric-free model and numerically analyzed the spectrum of the operator for the two-particle function to find the origin of this relation.
-The transition can be understood as an instability of the slowest eigenmode that is excited by the interactions.
-The scaling is then understood to be a result of numerically inferred scaling relations for the eigenvalue and projection to the polar mode of the eigenmode.
-This instability approach correctly identifies the existence of two different scaling regimes for low and high activity and makes quantitatively correct predictions for the critical coupling strength based on the numerically inferred exponents.
-We rephrase the results for the free two-particle dynamics as a consequence of the exceptional spectrum of the one-particle Fokker-Planck operator.
 By mapping to a purely imaginary Mathieu equation, we can directly explain the phenomenological scaling behavior and give exact non-trivial values.
 The Mathieu equation arose originally in the context of elliptic sound drums~\cite{mathieu1868memoire}.
 In this form with real parameter it has many physical applications~\cite{ruby}, such as the vertically driven pendulum~\cite{dynamics}.
 Its solutions, the Mathieu functions, are subject to several monographs~\cite{mechel,mclachlan,arscott,meixner} as well as part of standard collections on special functions.~\cite{dlmf, wangguo} A gentle didactic introduction can be found in ref.~\cite{chaos2002}, while details of their numerical computation and historical context can be found in a recent review~\cite{brimacombe2021}.
 However, there has also been a long-standing~\cite{mulholland} interest in the Mathieu equation for complex or purely imaginary parameters.
 In particular, the existence of double points in the characteristic value~\cite{blanch1969,berezman,shivakumar} which correspond to exceptional points in the context used here has been studied a lot.
 A recent review of the Mathieu functions for imaginary parameter that contains the relevant results needed here can be found in Ref.~\cite{ziener2012}.

 The relevance of the Mathieu equation for active~\cite{kurzthaler2018,mayer2021,reichert2021,zhang_2022,mason2023,zhang_2024,baouche_2024} and $\mathcal{P}\mathcal{T}$-broken systems~\cite{bender2011,fernandez2014,fring_2015} has been recognized before, but to our knowledge the universal implications of the structure of these functions and their spectrum for aligning active matter have only been recognized in the numerical work by Kürsten~\cite{kuerstennumerical}.